 I grew up traveling with my parents, always on the road for a long weekend ski trip, Winter breaks in Florida or family trips to Jamaica and Australia.
 I come from a family of travelers, having relatives live in Egypt, Turkey, Africa, Australia, Malaysia, and so on.
-I remember as a young girl always looking at photos and wondering exactly where they were in that moment and how it must have been.
+I remember as a young girl always looking at photos my relatives would show me upon returning from a recent adventure.
 I suppose that’s where it all started.

 In 2012 I graduated from Carleton University, Ottawa, with a Bachelors of Social Work specializing in abused and neglected women and children.
 I’d spent my university career interning, then hired as an Assistant Outreach Worker at a Women’s Shelter in Ottawa.
 I spent many days listening to the stories of immigrants and refugees fleeing from unimaginable circumstances from their home country.
 The life choices and sacrifices they would have had to make in order for them to be sitting in front of me, I was in ‘awe’ trying to grasp an understanding of their previous life.